My NA6 Miata!

 ................................................................................

-and moved in a slow tempo.
+and moved in at a slow tempo.

 I let the Rota RBs go, as a mate wanted them.